checkeverything.ch

 Regular informationDiscuss current waves (grandchild scam, fake police) without creating fear

-Family code wordAgree on a word only relatives know — mandatory question for any phone emergency
+Family code wordAgree on a word only relatives know — a mandatory question for any phone emergency

 Answering machineRoute unknown numbers to voicemail; call back only after verification